 I have been nuts about horses all my life.
 I am a retired Army veteran of 21 years.
-I’m sorry to say that the horse cavalry went extinct long before my career in the Army, and my being female would have prevented me from being in it, even if they still had horse soldiers.

 After retiring,I started a second career as an equine massage therapist.
 While I loved the work, it didn’t pay very well.
 After 16 years, my shoulders blew out-so now I don’t massage horses.
 However, I was probably among the best, so much so that I could-and sometimes had to-massage horses in the dark.

 My third career was solely for my pleasure: I went back to college to get my degree in biology.
 To quote my husband, “Like artists and musicians, I was born to be a biologist”.
 The degree was merely a formality.
 Being outdoors, observing and learning from the natural world, is where I am happiest.